These savoury parmesan cookies require minimum baking skills and 3 basic ingredients - Perfect with wine, they're sure to wow your guests!

 - black pepper (optional)

-In a stand mixer over medium-low speed, mix together the butter, flour and Parmesan, until finely crumbly.
+- In a stand mixer over medium-low speed, mix together the butter, flour and Parmesan cheese, until finely crumbly.

-Divide the dough in two, and roll each part into an uniform log, about 3 cm / 1¼ inches in diameter.
+- Divide the dough in half.
+Roll each half into an uniform log, about 3 cm (1¼ inches) in diameter.

-Arrange the cookies on a baking tray lined with baking parchment.
+- Arrange the cookies on a baking tray lined with parchment paper.

-Remove the cookies from the oven, they will still be quite soft.
-Allow to cool completely on a baking rack, and once dry they will have a crunchy texture.
+- Remove the cookies from the oven, they will still be quite soft.
+Allow them to cool completely on a baking rack, then serve.

 - Store leftovers in an airtight container, and refrigerate for up to 4 days.